WEBPAGE UPDATED Sunday January 30, 2022

 The USCG regulates all transport and storage of high-pressure oxygen cylinders, SCUBA (air and mixed gases) and helium cylinders on vessels.

-Every time oxygen equipment is abused and misused by fishermen with no training in oxygen safety on unclean boats; it’s dangerous to not only the boat captain, crew and other fishermen on the boat, but hazardous to all.
-Those who intentionally or ignorantly disregard or reject the importance of oxygen gas safety or the Rules of the Oxygen Road or USCG regulations and oxygen safety codes flirt with danger.
+Every time oxygen equipment is abused and misused by fishermen that have no training in oxygen use and fire safety on boats; danger lurks for captain, crew and other fishermen on the boat.
+Those who intentionally or ignorantly disregard, abuse or reject the importance of oxygen gas safety or the Rules of the Oxygen Road or USCG regulations and oxygen safety codes flirt with danger.
 FIRE HAZARDS

 Safety, transport, storage, handling and the administration of oxygen requires specific applications learned through specific instructions, training, knowledge and application about oxygen and oxygen delivery equipment.